libhal/libhal.github.io/mkdocs/contributor_guide/architecture.md

     they propogate to all packages took time and was a complex process.
 And header-only libraries allowed the initial version of libhal to bypass all of this.

+## A.22 Use C++ Exception for Error handling

+libhal uses C++ exceptions for these reasons:

+1. Removes runtime cost of calling functions that error codes, result types, and sentinel variables.
+2. Reduces code size greatly by:
+   1. Amortizing the error handling mechanism to a single set of functions rather than distributing the workload across all functions that can error.
+   2. Unwind information is a compressed ISA that only needs 8 bits per instruction in ARM (32 and 64), where as normal ARM or Thumb-2 which require 16 to 32 bits of information, resulting in code bloat.
+   3. GCC's Language Specific Data Area (LSDA) is a further compressed data structure for determining if a frame contains a suitable catch block or cleanup routine.

+Issues regarding memory allocations can be overcome by simply overriding/ wrapping `__cxa_allocate_exception` and using a statically allocated buffer.In the case of multiple threads, each thread can be given its own memory buffer through TLS or a circular pool of blocks with an `std::atomic<int>` for every thread to use.

+Exception throw runtime can be reduced by optimizing `__cxa_throw`'s implementation.

+The runtime is determinist because the grand majority of our code is statically linked.
+This means our code is not concerned with shared library locking the exception table down with a mutex to update it.
+This mutex lock will blocking threads from continuing to unwind, making the time non-determinist.
+Once you remove that, your unwind time is deterministic.

+The issue with massive code bloat when you enable `-fexceptions` only comes from the linux version of `std::terminate` which uses `<iostream>` and some other locale related stuff.
+Simply overriding this with your own implmentation fixes this issue and reduces code size by ~100kB.

+A link to a paper written by Khalil Estell will be linked here to describe in detail why C++ exception handling is the superior error handling mechanism for embedded systems and software in general when performance and code size are critical concerns.